lbox87/smite-randomizer-client/README.md

 <div><img src="https://i.imgur.com/TGATctI.jpg" width="270"/></div>

 <h2>API Documentation for the SMITE God Randomizer API</h2>
-<p>The API backing this app is used to manage profiles, access Gods, access Items, and modify Saved Builds.</p>
+<p>The following insturctions will show how to access random Gods and access random Item Builds.</p>
 <p>The base url to send API requests is https://vast-fjord-13474.herokuapp.com/</p>
 <h3>Requesting Gods</h3>
 <p>To request a random God, make a POST request the endpoint https://vast-fjord-13474.herokuapp.com/random3.
 The body of your post must contain the JSON object: